“Knowledge isn’t power until it is applied.”

 But to complete the full six-pack abs look, you must properly develop the other “core” muscles such as obliques, transversus abdominis (TVA), and serratus anterior.

-You can get six-pack abs by the following two steps:
+You can get six-pack abs using the following two steps:

 Reduce body fat percentage.